greaselovely/Z16/_posts/2025-02-22-my-initial-career-and-transition-to-it.markdown

 date: 2025-02-22 00:00:00 -0600
 categories: blog
 ---

-## My Initial Career and Transition to IT

 When I moved to Denver from Roswell in October of 1993, I got a job within a month working at the AMC Colorado Plaza 6 theater at S Colorado Blvd and Alamesda.
 It has been a 24 Hour Fitness for a long time now.
 I worked as a Supervisor and a Projectionist there for a while.
 All this while I prepared to start school Spring of the following year.

 In 1994, I started to attend Colorado Institute of Art (CIA) for Music and Video Business where I got into production work within a year.
 While going to school I heard of a job opportunity at a company just down the road on S Colorado that the owner of Second Spin, a music store, had opened.
 This NEW company converted film to video, scanned images and saved them digitally, and even did some very light weight video production and editing.
 They had invested in a Video Toaster!